mlsanigeria/AI-Hacktober-MLSA/README.md

 5. **Submit a Pull Request**: Submit your contributions as pull requests.
 Please follow our contribution guidelines outlined in the project's README.

+### Still confused about how to get started? 🤔 Watch the recording of our info session on how to participate in this challenge on [Youtube](https://www.youtube.com/watch?v=7QKdghxH06M&t=1192s).
 ## 🏆 Leaderboard

 We maintain a leaderboard to track your contributions and their impact on our projects.
 The more you contribute, the higher you'll climb on the leaderboard.